Our Consultative Panel

 Carol holds a BS degree in Psychology (English Minor) from the College of William and Mary, Williamsburg, VA.
 She speaks French and some Italian.

 Hannah first interned with CCUg in 2019.
-She has a Bachelor of Arts in International Development and is currently pursuing a Masters degree in Teaching.
+She has a Bachelor of Arts in International Development and a Master of Teaching (Middle and Secondary).

 Our Board of Trustees